GarrickZ2/Image-Denoising/README.md

 ## Example and Results

-To train our PNGAN models, we applied similar hyper-parameter settings provided by Cai et al. We trained both the generator and denoiser using the SIDD dataset, and for synthetic noise settings, we simply used the setting1 proposed by the paper.
-We used the same 128x128 patch setting provided by Cai et al., and we trained the model using a batch size of 8 for 60,000 iterations using Adam optimizer and cosine annealing learning rate scheduler with the same learning rate setting.
+To train our PNGAN models, we applied similar hyper-parameter settings provided by Cai et al. We trained both the generator and denoiser using the SIDD dataset.
+For synthetic noise settings, we used the setting1 proposed by the paper.
+We used the same 128x128 patch setting provided by Cai et al. We trained the model using a batch size of 8 for 60,000 iterations using Adam optimizer and cosine annealing learning rate scheduler with the same learning rate setting.
 All the models are trained on a single NVIDIA V100 GPU.
-The following figure shows an example of the synthetic noise generation.
+The following figure shows an example of synthetic noise generation.

 <p align = "center">
 <img src="./images/PNGAN_synthetic_noise_example.png" width=90%/>